queuetue/chawk-server/README.md

 ChawkServer is a time series data storage engine written in Ruby.
 It uses chawk-gem internally to manage data and Google for authentication via oauth2.

+## Demo Server

+There is usually a test server up at [chawk-server.herokuapp.com](http://chawk-server.herokuapp.com).
+It goes down regularly and the data gets wiped on a frequent basis.

 ## Setup

 This process is not automatic and requires some knowledge of Rack and DataMapper.